-1 Goal Name Housing rehabilitation for families and seniors Goal Description Provide housing rehabilitation assistance to low-income homeowners and renters for maintenance, rehabilitation, and accessibility modifications.
-Description ' 2 Goal Name Emergency shelter services Goal Provide financial support toward operation of emergency shelters.
-The City of Description Napa has utilized CDBG funds to support homeless shelters for many years, and this will continue during this period.
+1 Goal Name Housing rehabilitation for families and seniors Goal Provide housing rehabilitation assistance to low-income homeowners and renters Description for maintenance, rehabilitation, and accessibility modifications.

+E 2 Goal Name Emergency shelter services Goal Description Provide financial support toward operation of emergency shelters.
+The City of Napa has utilized CDBG funds to support homeless shelters for many years, and this will continue during this period.
 3 Goal Name Outreach/referral for Latino/Hispanic residents Goal Description This goal is to provide a comfortable, safe service environment to reach and serve Latino/Hispanic residents, especially those with Spanish as their first language.
 To meet this goal, the City of Napa will continue to fund a bi-lingual counselor at NEWS, the domestic abuse shelter and service program.
 4 Goal Name Fair housing activities Goal Description This goal pertains to outreach and group training on fair housing issues, as well as counseling on tenant/landlord issues to resolve disputes and prevent displacement.
 The City of Napa has utilized and plans to continue supporting Fair Housing Napa Valley to provide these services throughout the City during the 2019-2020 period.
 5 Goal Name In-fill sidewalks in low-income neighborhoods Goal Description The City of Napa has ongoing needs to provide new sidewalks and improve ADA accessibility at sidewalk and street intersections.
 6 Goal Name Local business support Goal Description Provide support for local businesses to promote economic development and economic sustainability, including but not limited to micro-loans and/or grants, business counseling, and technical assistance.
 This support could aid businesses in retaining employees or to enable businesses to re-position to adjust to an evolving economic environment.
 7 Goal Name Provision of rental assistance Goal Description Provide emergency rental assistance to help low-income households afford rental housing.
 This goal is intended to assist households to stay housed during the term of the pandemic.
 8 Goal Name Meal Programs Goal Description Assist low- and moderate-income households with provision of food and food delivery during the pandemic and stay at home orders.
+9 Goal Name Childcare Assistance Goal Description Assist low- and moderate-income essential workers with childcare during the pandemic.